sverrirs/ruvsarpur/README.md

 The script is written in Python 3.5

 # How to use
-The script can be run simply by typing in
+After downloading the script can be run by typing in
 ```
 python ruvsarpur.py --help
 ```